-OPTION ANGLE RADIANS DEGREES This command switches trig functions between degrees and radians.
-Acts on SIN, COS, TAN, ATN, ATAN2, MATH ATAN3, ACOS, ASIN OPTION AUDIO PWMnApin, PWMnBpin or OPTION AUDIO DISABLE √ Configures one of the PWM channels as an audio output.
-'PWMnApin' is the left audio channel, 'PWMnBpin' is the right.
-Both pins must belong to the same audio channel.
-Example, OPTION AUDIO GP18, GP19 would use PWM1A and PWM1B on pins 24 and 25 respectively.
-This option prevents use of these pins in the BASIC program.
-The audio output is generated using PWM so a low pass filter is necessary on the output.
-The audio output from the Raspberry Pi Pico is very noisy.
-Using OPTION POWER and/or supplying power via a separate 3.3V linear regulator can reduce this.
-This command must be run at the command prompt (not in a program).
-OPTION AUDIO SPI CSpin, CLKpin, MOSIpin or OPTION AUDIO DISABLE ✓ Configures the audio output to be directed to a MCP48n2 DAC connected to the specified pins.
-The LDAC pin on the DAC should be connected to GND.
-OPTION AUDIO VS1053 CLKpin, MOSIpin, MISOpin, XCSpin, XDCSpin, DREQpin, XRSTpin or OPTION AUDIO DISABLE ✓ Configures the audio output to be directed to a VS1053 CODEC.
+Permane OPTION ANGLE RADIAN DEGREES S s command switches trig functions be s on SIN, COS, TAN, ATN, ATAN2, OPTION AUDIO PWMnAp PWMnBpin or OPTION AUDIO DISABLE afigures one of the PWM channels as a VMnApin' is the left audio channel, 'F is must belong to the same audio channel imple, OPTION AUDIO GP18, GP19 M1B on pins 24 and 25 respectively.
+Is option prevents use of these pins in the audio output is generated using PWM essary on the output.
+The audio output y noisy.
+Using OPTION POWER and arate 3.3V linear regulator can reduce is command must be run at the comman WMnBpin' is the right.
+Both hel.
+Would use PWM1A and the BASIC program.
+If so a low pass filter is the from the Raspberry Pi Pico is l/or supplying power via a this.
+OPTION AUDIO SPI CSpin CLKpin, MOSIpin or OPTION AUDIO DISABLE nfigures the audio output to be directed nected to the specified pins.
+The LDA nected to GND.
+OPTION AUDIO VS1053 CLKpin, MOSIpin, MISOpin XCSpin, XDCSpin, DREQp XRSTpin or OPTION AUDIO DISABLE in, Configures the audio output to be directed to a VS1053 CODEC.
 This allows MP3 and MIDI playback in addition to the other formats supported and also supports real-time MIDI output.
-See the PLAY command for more details OPTION AUTOREFRESH OFF ON Black and white displays can only be updated a full screen at a time.
-By using OPTION AUTOREFRESH OFF/ON you can control whether a write command immediately updates the display or not.
-If AUTOREFRESH is OFF the REFRESH command can be used to trigger the write.
-This applies to the following displays: N5110, SSD1306I2C, SSD1306I2C32, SSD1306SPI, ST7920 OPTION AUTORUN ON [,NORESET] or OPTION AUTORUN n [,NORESET] or OPTION AUTORUN OFF ✓ Instructs MMBasic to automatically run a program on power up or restart.
-ON will cause the the current program to be run.
-Specifying 'n' will cause that location in flash memory to be run. 'n' must be in the range 1 to 3.
-Specifying the optional parameter "NORESET" will maintain AUTORUN even if the program causes a system error (by default this will cause the firmware to cancel any OPTION AUTORUN setting).
+See the PLAY command for more details OPTION AUTOREFRESH OFF ON ck and white displays can only be upd ng OPTION AUTOREFRESH OFF/O te command immediately updates the TOREFRESH is OFF the REFRESH ger the write.
+This applies to the follo- D1306I2C, SSD1306I2C32, SSD1306 N you can control whether a display or not.
+If command can be used to wing displays: N5110, OPTION AUTORUN ON [,NORESET] or OPTION AUTORUN n [,NORESET] or OPTION AUTORUN OFF ~ ructs MMBasic to automatically run a art. will cause the current program in pro cifying 'n' will cause that location in st be in the range 1 to 3. cifying the optional parameter "NORI TORUN even if the program causes a cause the firmware to cancel any OP gram memory to be run. flash memory to be run. 'n' ESET" will maintain system error (by default this